Eat, Drink, & Art; Gallery Preview Event & Mixer

 About Aharon Gluska: Israeli artist Aharon Gluska was born in Hadera, Israel and currently resides in New York.
 Gluska made a name for himself in the art community with his moving work of faces of victims of the Holocaust.
 The images appear to suggest faces appearing from a mist or from time past, as if midway between absence and presence, in and out of the memory of the viewer.
 Gluska’s most recent work of abstract landscape can easily be confused for a photograph.
 The intricate detail in his oil paintings is produced using a water based technique that took Aharon over 15 years to develop.

 The Albright-Knox Art Gallery, Buffalo, NY, USA

 Yad Vashem Museum, Jerusalem, Israel

-Learn more about Aharon and his work at http://www.gluskastudio.com
+View more about this artist & his work at www.Gluskastudio.com

 When: Friday August 22nd

 Where: Gallery Bar, 738 N Clark, Chicago (small sign, located right next to Clark Street Ale House)

 Time: 7:30pm check in, 8-10pm Gallery Preview& Mixer

 Price: $5 Early bird special if you prepay online OR $10 cash at the door

 Included in ticket price: Reserved area at Gallery Bar for our mixer & preview event, drink specials, light appetizers, ice breaker activities, and more.